ncayllahua/GigisPizzaHOL/serverless/fn_discount_cloud_events_resource_principals.md

 Then Click Save Changes to apply the new policy statements.

-Note: If you receive error messages like the dynamic group doesn't exits, please review the dynamic group name that you write in the create Dynamic Group section.
+Note: If you receive an error message like the dynamic group doesn't exits, please review the dynamic group name that you write in the create Dynamic Group section.

 ## Code recap (OPTIONAL)
 You copy the function code and made several changes in the configuration files like func.yaml and pom.xml then you created a new Dockerfile to deploy the function.
 Now we'll explain you such changes: